mpnally/Terrifically-Simple-JSON/README.md

 than JSON—the notation you are using to write this reference was [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 Other notations for writing references to the same entity exist—it can be written as `CLXXVIII` in [Roman numerals](https://en.wikipedia.org/wiki/Roman_numerals).
-When you write `true` or `false` in JSON, you are writing a reference using a different notation—one that is specific to booleans.
+When you write `true` or `false` in JSON, you are writing a reference using a notation that is specific to booleans.
 Strings can be viewed the same way, although it may take a little more thought to see why this is true (think of different notions for designating the same string).
 Any datatype can be thought of as consisting of a pre-defined set of entities with a notation for writing references to them [and perhaps some operators on them, but operators are outside of the scope of JSON].